paulacaires/coursera_python/README.md

 # coursera_python
-Just to store my Coursera´s exercises.
+It´s my first time using GitHub.
+Here, I´m going to put my codes of the Coursera´s Course.